abuseofnotation/category-theory-illustrated/_chapters/06_type.md

----
 layout: default
 title: Types
+---

 In the last "category overview" chapter in the book, we will talk about types.
-This might be disappointing, if you expected to learn about as many *new* categories as possible (for which you don't even suspect that they are categories till the unexpected reveal), as we've been giving examples with the category of types in a given programming language ever since the first chapter, so we already know that they form a category, and *how* they form it.
-You are also familiar with the Curry-Howard correspondence that connects types and logic.

-However, you still probably don't know that types are not just about programming languages (and are more than just another category) --- they are an alternative to sets (and categories) as the foundational language of mathematics.
-More so, they are as powerful tool as any of those formalisms.
+This might be disappointing, if you expected to learn about as many *new* categories as possible (for which you don't even suspect that they are categories till the unexpected reveal), as we've been giving examples with the category of types in a given programming language ever since the first chapter, and so we already know how they form a category.
+We are also already familiar with the Curry-Howard correspondence that connects types and logic.
+However, types are not just about programming languages, and they are not just another category.
+They are at the heart of a mathematical theory known as *type theory*, which is an alternative to set theory (and category theory too) the foundational language of mathematics, and they are as powerful tool as any of those formalisms.

 Sets, Types and Russell's paradox
 ===

+Sets
+---

 So, here we are back at sets.
+As we discussed at the start of this book, most books about category theory (and mathematics in general) begin with sets, and often go back to sets --- even for us, the standard definitions of most mathematical objects start by "It like is a set, but..."

+* Category --- It is a like set, but you don't see the elements
+* Monoid --- It is like a set, but you also have this binary operation.
+* Order --- It is like a set, but the elements are ordered

+**Task:** Provide short definitions of these objects that don't mention sets.

-As we discussed at the start of this book, most books about category theory (and mathematics in general) begin with sets.
-The reason for this (I used to be baffled by it, but now I understand) is simply because *sets are simple to understand*, at least when we are operating on the conceptual level that is customary for introductory materials --- when we draw a circle around a few things, everyone knows what we are talking about.
+The reason for this (I used to be baffled by it, but now I understand) is simply because *sets are simple to understand*, at least when we are operating on the conceptual level that is customary for introductory materials.
+We all have, for example, had a set of supplies that are needed for a given activity, (e.g. protractor compass, and pencil for the math class, or paper, paint and brush for drawing) which we grouped together so as not to forget some of them some of them, or grouped people that often hang out together as this or that company.
+And so, when we circle a few things, everyone knows what we are talking about.

 ![Sets](../06_type/sets.svg)

-However, this initial understanding of sets is *too simple* --- it leads to a bunch of paradoxes, the most famous of which is Russell's paradox.
+However, this initial understanding of sets is somewhat *too simple*, (or *naive*, as mathematicians call it), that is, when it is examined closely it leads to a bunch of paradoxes which are not easy to resolve.
+The most famous of them is Russell's paradox.

 Russell's paradox
 ---

+Aside from motivating the creating type theory, Russell's paradox is very interesting in it's own right, so we will start byunderstanding how and why it occurs.

 Most sets that we discussed (like the empty set and singleton sets) do not contain themselves.

 ![Sets that don't contains themselves](../06_type/sets_dont_contain_themselves.svg)

-However, since in set theory everything is a set and the elements of sets are again sets, a set can contain a*set can contain itself*.
+However, since in set theory everything is a set, and the elements of sets are again sets,*a set can contain itself*.
+This is the root cause of Russel's paradox.

 ![A set that contains itself](../06_type/set_contains_itself.svg)

-This is root cause of Russel's paradox.
-In order to understand it, we will try to visualize *the set of all sets that do not contain themselves*.
+In order to understand Russell's paradox, we will try to visualize *the set of all sets that do not contain themselves*.
 In the original set notation we can define this set to be such that it contains all sets $x$ such that $x$ is not a member of $x$), or $\{x \mid x ∉ x \}$

 ![Russel's paradox - option one](../06_type/russells_paradox.svg)

-However, there is something wrong with this picture --- if we look at the definition, we recognize that the set that we just defined does not contain itself and therefore it belongs there as well.
+However, there is something wrong with this picture --- if we look at the definition, we recognize that the set that we just defined *also does not contain itself* and therefore it belongs there as well.

 ![Russel's paradox - option one](../06_type/russells_paradox_2.svg)

 Hmm, something is not quite right here either --- because of the new adjustments that we made, our set now *contains itself*.
-And removing it from the set would just take us back to where we started.
+And removing it, so it's no longer an element of itself would just take us back to where we started.
 This is Russell's paradox.

 Resolving the paradox in set theory
 ---

-We may deem Russell's paradox unimportant at first, our initial reaction being something like
+Most people's initial reaction when seeing Russell's paradox would be something like:

-> "Wait, can't we *just* add some rules that say that you cannot draw the set that contains itself?"
+> "Wait, can't we just add some rules that say that you cannot draw the set that contains itself?"

-This was exactly what the mathematicians Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended), by defining the *Zermelo–Fraenkel Set Theory*, or *ZFC* (the *C* at the end is a separate story).
+This was exactly what the mathematicians Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended).
+And the extra rules they added led to a new definition of a theory (i.e. a formal system) , known as *Zermelo–Fraenkel set theory*, or *ZFC* (the *C* at the end is a separate story).
 ZFC was a success, and it is still in use today, however it compromises one of the best features that sets have, namely their *simplicity*.

-Why?
-The original formulation of set theory was based on just one (rather vague) rule/axiom: "Given a property P, there exists a set of all objects that have this property" i.e. any bunch of objects can be put to a set.
+What do we mean by that?
+Well, the original formulation of set theory (which is nowadays called *naive* set theory) was based on just one (rather vague) rule/axiom: "Given a property P, there exists a set, containing all objects that have this property" i.e. any bunch of objects can form a set.

 ![Naive set theory](../06_type/naive_sets.svg)

-In contrast, ZFC is defined by a larger number of (more restrictive) axioms, such as the *axiom of pairing*, which states that given any two sets, there exist a set which contains them as elements.
+In contrast, ZFC is defined by a larger number of (more restrictive) axioms.

+For example, the *axiom of pairing*, which states that given any two sets, there exist a set which contains them as elements.

 ![The axiom of pairing in ZFC](../06_type/zfc_pairing.svg)

-...or *the axiom of union*, stating that if you have two sets you also have the set that contains all their elements.
+...or *the axiom of union*, that states that if you have two sets you also have the set that contains all their elements.

 ![The axiom of union in ZFC](../06_type/zfc_union.svg)